 I decided to embrace this life path because I felt called to it.
 After all, it is my second nature.

 I remember having helped friends, family members and co-workers and clients through difficult situations where I could shed light on the dark areas of events and happenings.

 Coaching has opened up a world of new opportunities not only personally but also from the professional environment.
 I know what it takes to create the life you want after 50.
 And I can help you with that.

 How can coaching help you transform your life?

-Becoming a transformation life coach has been the best gift I could ever receive.
-I have gone through intensive training where besides learning various skills, I coached and have been coached for several months.
+Becoming a life coach has been the best gift I could ever receive.
+I have gone through intensive training where I coached and have been coached for several months besides learning various skills.
 I made enormous improvements as a person, and I’m thoroughly enjoying the experience.
 Coaching works if you are fully open to embrace change and step outside your comfort zone.
-If you are not 100% ready yet, it may feel a bit too much and turn into a waste of time.

-If you feel stuck in your life now and want to move on, you can schedule a one Clarity Coaching Session of 30 minutes with me.
+If you feel stuck in your life now and want to move on, you can schedule a Clarity Coaching Session of 30 minutes with me.
 I am confident that coaching can help you too, so I invite you to give it a go.
 Take action now!

 You can also check out all my Magic Fifty Coaching Programs.